 After even a short time practicing, yoga appears to help people respond differently to stress.
+Here's what you should know about the health benefits of yoga for anxiety and stress.

 Do you often feel anxious or worried, or overreact to small incidents?
 When you’re stressed out, sometimes slowing down, taking a deep breath, and relaxing can seem like the most impossible thing to do.
 But what if you could make these behaviors automatic?